Priligy is a tablet medication developed specifically for the treatment of premature ejaculation.

 The main ingredient in Menarini’s Priligy is an agent called Dapoxetine.
 This is known as a selective serotonin reuptake inhibitor (or SSRI).
 This type of medicine is commonly used in the treatment of depression, but Priligy is the first prescription tablet treatment which has been developed categorically for premature ejaculation.

 During sex, climax is reached in a man’s body after a number of chemical reactions take place in response to sexual stimulation.
 These chemical reactions facilitate the transmission of signals in the nervous system, which cause a man to experience an orgasm and ejaculate.
 By managing the activity of chemicals during this process, Dapoxetine permits the user greater control over when they ejaculate, and enables them to continue to have penetrative sex for longer periods.

-It is crucial for your own safety when buying medication online to only do so from a UK-registered pharmaceutical vendor.
-They are regulated by the General Pharmaceutical Council, and have a legal duty to supply products which are licensed for use.
+It is crucial for your own safety when buying medication online to only do so from a pharmacy regulated by the General Pharmaceutical Council.
 If you aren’t sure whether the site you are buying from is genuine, check for the GPhC logo.
 Clicking on it should take you to their entry on the GPhC register.

 Treated.com provides a secure consultation and private prescription service.
-To see whether Priligy can help you, take our medical survey today.
+To renew your Priligy prescription online, take our questionnaire.
 All orders made through our site are examined by practising doctors and, once authorised, shipped via next day courier.